sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 It took you a moment to process what he just said, and your eyes shot up to his, narrowing.
 "What?
 I have this 'Jevil's magic? ...Why did you not tell them?"

-"I couldst nay get a word in," was his response, a soft smile on his features.
+"I couldst nay get a word in," was his response, a sly smile on his features.

 "Hah."
 You chuckle, and sigh.
 Slowly, lifting your hands up, you approach the cell door.
 You watch as Rouxls gives you some distance.
 "Well, if it ah, 'pleaseth thee'," you allow yourself a smirk, "would you have any issue with me tagging along for a bit, so I can at least see whereever it is I've ended up?"